Taking a Copyediting Test? Read These Insider Tips (Part I)

 Are you a copyeditor seeking to work with publishers or packagers?
 If so, you may be asked to take an editing test, even if you’re an experienced editor.
 And if you’re accustomed to working directly with authors, or if you’re a newer editor or haven’t sought a new client for a while, you may be worried about what approach is expected and what the test grader is looking for.

 I’ve graded countless editing tests, and although I can’t say that every editing test is the same or that every grader would make the same judgments I would, I know that hearing my perspective has helped many editors I know approach their editing tests with confidence.
 In this blog post, I’ll share the basics of what I look for.
-And in my next post (which I’ll link to once it’s published), I’ll share specific tips for how to approach an editing test.
+And in my next post (now published here), I’ll share specific tips for how to approach an editing test.

 First, however, I’ll note that although I’ve graded a few types of editing tests, the majority of my editing-test experience involves vetting editors to copyedit for a large fiction publisher.
 In my experience, nonfiction publishers and academic publishers aren’t tremendously different in terms of the overall approach and expectations involved in a copyediting test, but those clients’ tests are likely to focus on slightly different issues.
 For instance, preserving the author’s voice is especially crucial in fiction, while tests for academic publishers or similar clients may present thorny issues involving tables, citations, or abbreviations.